 - Students must participate in all program seminars and activities (fundraising, community service, meetings, etc.) held throughout the year.

 - Students must complete a minimum of thirty (30) community service hours.
-At least fifteen (15) hours must be completed per semester.

 - Students must sign in weekly to the Office of Ethnic Programs and Services.

 - Students must complete a diversity project.

 - Students must meet with a member of the EPS staff upon request.